Nevada runs its own Marketplace where residents can enroll in health insurance and apply for subsidies.

 Nevada had the second-highest uninsured rate (21%) in the country when Obamacare was implemented in 2013.
 More than half a million residents out of a population of nearly 2.8 million were uninsured at this time.

-The uninsured rate dropped to 14% in 2014, which is the same year Nevada adopted Medicaid expansion.1 The Affordable Care Act (ACA) allowed states to use federal funding to expand Medicaid to low-income adults without children.
-Since the expansion, nearly 212,000 childless adults in Nevada gained coverage.2
+The uninsured rate dropped to 15% in 2014, which is the same year Nevada adopted Medicaid expansion.1 The Affordable Care Act (ACA) allowed states to use federal funding to expand Medicaid to low-income adults without children.
+Since the expansion, over 747,000 childless adults in Nevada gained coverage.2

-Nevada has about 339,000 (11% of the population) residents who have no health insurance as of 2018.
-But this 11% uninsured rate is a major improvement from where it was back in 2013.
+Nevada has nearly 350,000 (11.5% of the population) residents who have no health insurance as of 2019.
+But this uninsured rate is an improvement from where it was back in 2013.

 Nevada Health Plans for Individuals, Families, and Self-Employed Entrepreneurs